Hanzala531/Talnet-Bridge/SYSTEM_DOCUMENTATION.md

 ### Architecture Overview

-The notification system provides real-time, multi-channel communication with users through in-app notifications, email, and push notifications.
+The notification system provides real-time communication with users through in-app notifications only.
+The system has been simplified to focus on web application notifications, removing email, SMS, and push notification complexity.

 ### Key Components